Successfully further educate digitally

 2. E-Learning for Learning Support and Knowledge Management in Everyday Life

-Successful further training can also take place directly in the workplace and in the situation, in the spirit of Learning on Demand.
-Many companies are already relying on this E-Learning method and are gradually building their own learning library in the online course.
+Successful training can also take place directly in the workplace and in the situation, very much in the sense of Learning on Demand.
+Many companies are already relying on this e-learning method and are gradually building their own learning library in the online course.
 This can answer simple questions like “Where can I find what?” or explain entire processes or tools.

-When employees document new work processes, for example, once with a quick screencast, everyone in the company can benefit from it.
-It is particularly important that there is a responsible person who maintains and continually fills the learning library.
+When employees document new work processes for example once with a quick screencast, everyone in the company can benefit.
+It is particularly important that there is a person responsible for maintaining and regularly updating the learning library.

-3. Use E-Learning for the Onboarding of new employees
+3. Using E-Learning for the Onboarding of new employees

-You probably initially thought of E-Learning as just a typical training that takes place online.
+You probably first thought of e-learning as a typical training that takes place online.
 You can also use the method in the onboarding process of new employees.
-After all, there are also phases in onboarding where the new employee must learn processes and basic knowledge.
-Accompanying E-Learning helps new employees keep track and better process the new impressions.
+After all, there are also phases in onboarding where the new person needs to learn processes and foundational knowledge.
+Accompanying e-learning helps new employees keep an overview and better process the new impressions.
 In particular, videos are a good method for welcoming new employees in the online course to establish personal contact.

 Such an online course is also great for briefly introducing the company and the individual employees.
-We have summarized the most important tips on the comprehensive info page on the topic of video creation with the smartphone
+We have summarized the most important tips on the extensive Info Page on Video Creation with a Smartphone

 Special form: Implementing E-Learning as Blended Learning in the company

-Blended learning is often seen as the perfect introduction to E-learning, and for good reason: The mix of traditional in-person and digital preparation and follow-up greatly eases the transition.
-Both instructors and participants get used to the online learning phase while still maintaining personal interaction during in-person sessions.
-Usually, this aspect is also clearly in focus, and the online course serves as supplementary material.
-But even this is an important first step to getting used to digital learning!
+Blended Learning is often seen as the perfect introduction to e-learning for good reason: The mix of traditional in-person and digital preparation and follow-up makes the transition significantly easier.
+Both course leaders and participants get used to the online learning phase while still maintaining personal interaction during the in-person sessions.
+This is usually also clearly in focus and the online course serves as supplementary material.
+But even this is an important first step towards getting accustomed to digital learning!

 • Sales Training